chapel-lang/chapel/doc/rst/language/spec/modules.rst

 newly-visible names are inserted into a common enclosing scope.

-An error is signaled if multiple public module-level symbols would be inserted into this enclosing scope with the same name, and that name is referenced by other statements in the same scope as the import.
+An error is signaled if multiple public module-level symbols would be inserted into this enclosing scope with the same name, and that name is mentioned by other statements in the same scope as the import.

 A module or a public module-level symbol being imported may optionally be given